 Walt Disney World is located in Orlando, Florida.
 It consists of 4 theme parks, 2 water parks, a dining district and over 25 resorts.
 With so many options it is easy to get overwhelmed.
 Before you arrive at Walt Disney World you should go over these tips to help make the planning process easier and ensure that everyone has a great vacation.

-6 Disney World Tips for First Timers
+6 Disney World Vacation Tips

 #1 Know your Travelers